Table of contents

 Select the best products to sell on different channels

-If you have a large product catalogue, you don’t need to get every item ready to sell online.
-Instead, focus on items that are your top sellers or set your business apart.
+If you have a large product catalog, you don’t need to get every item ready to sell online.
+Instead, focus on items that are your top sellers or set your business a part.
 Products that are unique, niche, and probably point to why you started a retail business in the first place can be a good place to start.

 Niche products are purchased by a smaller group of people who are hungry to get their hands on them, and they’re sometimes made in small batches or runs.
 Examples of niche products include essential oils or T-shirts with sayings that apply to a particular geographic area.
 Going with niche products over broader products helps you narrow the competition.

-To get a handle on exactly which products make sense to sell on different channels, try the following exercise:
+To get a handle on exactly which products make sense to sell on different channels, go through the following exercise:

-Dig into seasonal trends: Staying current is key when it comes to identifying top-selling items.
+- Dig into seasonal trends: Staying current is key when it comes to identifying top-selling items.
 Pair the insights you get from your POS reports with seasonal trends in your business.
-Does back-to-school shopping mean you need to update your catalogue to feature more at home learning supplies and in-person learning products?
+Does back-to-school shopping mean you need to update your catalog to feature more distance learning supplies and in-person learning products?

-Dig into industry trends: Look into the trending products in your niche to see what might make sense to add to your catalogue and sell in another way.
-For instance, you may see that certain home-oriented products are still selling strong but comfort clothing is dropping.
-Therefore, you may want to lean into offering more professional clothing.
+- Dig into industry trends: Look into the trending products in your niche to see what might make sense to add to your catalog and sell in another way.
+For instance, you may see that certain home-oriented products are still selling strong but comfort apparel is dropping.
+Therefore, you may want to lean into offering more professional apparel.

 Choose the best platforms to sell on